One day of Naval History and Wine in Fredericksburg, Texas

 NATIONAL MUSEUM OF THE PACIFIC WAR

-The National Museum of the Pacific War is an enormous museum dedicated to the story of the eight million who served in the war in the Pacific and the over hundred thousand that died there.
-In fact, your ticket is good for two days here and you will need every minute to thoroughly review the artifacts and displays.
+The National Museum of the Pacific War is an enormous museum dedicated to the story of the eight million who served in the Pacific War and the over 100,000 who died there.
+In fact, your ticket is good for two days here, and you will need every minute to thoroughly review the artifacts and displays.
 Admiral Chester Nimitz is also honored at the museum.
 In fact, he is the reason the museum is located in Fredericksburg.
-Nimitz’s boyhood home is located adjacent to the museum and his role in the Pacific theater is legendary.
+Nimitz’s boyhood home is located adjacent to the museum, and his role in the Pacific theater is legendary.

 Admiral Nimitz